 Oxygen BioChem (OBC) supports anaerobic oxidation conditions and delivers oxygen for long-term biological oxidation under anaerobic conditions.
 Sulfate BioChem(SBC) has advantages by providing soluble sulfates and compounds that help develop and promote the necessary redox conditions to sustain oxidation by sulfate reductions.
 IXPER® 70 C and IXPER 75C Calcium Peroxides are primarily used to stimulate the natural degradation of petroleum hydrocarbons including BTEX.
 IXPER is a polishing step and can be injected in a grid pattern or broadcasted at the bottom of an excavation or in trench applications.

 Carus Remediation Technologies offers complimentary bioremediation products that can meet the substrate requirements for a variety of bioremediation site design strategies.
-Customers can now choose between our long-lasting oil-derived CAP 18® and CAP 18 ME® anaerobic bioremediation products that provide a sustained source of hydrogen for 3+ years or, if site goals require a water soluble substrate with the option of combining zero valent iron for chemical reduction, ABC Olé and ABC+ (Anaerobic BioChem+).
+Customers can now choose between our long-lasting oil-derived CAP 18® and CAP 18 ME® anaerobic bioremediation products that provide a sustained source of hydrogen for 3+ years or, if site goals require a water soluble substrate with the option of combining zero valent iron for chemical reduction, ABC-Olé and ABC+ (Anaerobic BioChem+) (Europe only).